 Pang Mapha Viewpoint

-Usually visited as part of any tour to Lod Cave.
+This place is usually visited as part of a tour to Lod Cave.
+You can see over the jungle and mountains for a good distance, and they are very impressive.
 Not only is there a great viewpoint but also a giant swing to play on!

 If you are exploring the north of Thailand then check out my guide to Chiang Mai.
 You can also have a read about what I got up to in Chiang Rai.
 Also feel free to connect with me on social media!
 Find me on Twitter, Instagram or Facebook!